-- Understand the Architecture of 8086 microprocessor. - Learn the design aspects of I/O and Memory Interfacing circuits. - Interface microprocessors with supporting chips. - Study the Architecture of 8051 microcontroller. - Design a microcontroller based system. - Write Program to interface different I/O's with 8086 Processor and 8051 Microcontroller.
+- Understand the Architecture of 8086 microprocessor. - Learn the design aspects of I/O and Memory Interfacing circuits. - Interface microprocessors with supporting chips. - Study the Architecture of 8051 microcontroller. - Design a microcontroller based system. - Understand and execute programs based on 8086 microprocessor.

-UNIT I : THE 8086 MICROPROCESSOR
+UNIT I: THE 8086 MICROPROCESSOR